iRNA-COSI/APAeval/method_workflows/README.md

     - For [Snakemake][smk-docker], the individual containers can be specified per rule.
 ## Input
 ### Test data
 For more information about input files, see ["sanctioned input files"](#more-details) above.
 For development and debugging you can use the small [test input dataset][test-data] we provide with this repository.
-You should use the `.bam` and/or `.gtf` files as input to your workflow (For participants that require fastq input we also provide a `.fastq.gz`, but using the `.bam` file should be preferred).
+You should use the `.bam` and/or `.gtf` files as input to your workflow.
 The `.bed` file serves as an example for a ground truth file.
 As long as the `test_data` directory doesn't contain a "poly(A) sites database file", which some methods will require, you should also use the `.bed` file for testing purposes.

 ### Parameters
 Both [snakemake template][snakemake-template] and [nextflow template][nextflow-template-dsl2] contain example `sample.csv` files.
 Here you'd fill in the paths to the samples you'd be running, and any other *sample specific* information required by the workflow you're implementing.
 Thus, you can/must adapt the fields of this `samples.csv` according to your workflow's requirements.